Watson & Associates SBA Bid Protest Lawyers Overturn SBA Size Protest Decision

-Watson & Associates’ size protest and size determination lawyers share important information to government contractors and small businesses that face adverse decisions stemming the contracting agencies or the Small Business Administration.
+Watson & Associates’ size protest and size determination lawyers share important information to government contractors and small businesses that face adverse decisions stemming from the contracting agencies or the Small Business Administration.
 The following cases had a national impact on how the SBA assesses affiliation.

 Size Appeal of Argus and Black, Inc, SBA No. SIZ-5204 (2011) (overturns Area Office’s size determination and finding of affiliation through economic dependence because it was based only on one, small contract and did not satisfy the conditions for such a finding).

-In this case, the SBA made clear error of fact or law in concluding that the protested concern is affiliated with a large concern though economic dependence.
+In this case, the SBA made a clear error of fact or law in concluding that the protested concern is affiliated with a large concern though economic dependence.
 The Area Office concluded that this convoluted chain of address demonstrates that there is no clear line of fracture between Appellant, TSI and TSII.
 The Area Office emphasized that the address given on Appellant’s website is the same as TSI’s registered office address.

 Our small business size protest lawyers at Watson & Associates argued the common elements of OHA’s precedents on economic dependence are the length of the relationship between the firms, the substantial amount of revenues generated as a result of the relationship between the firms, and that there are usually multiple relationships between the firms.